kareneth/blog/content/posts/2020-01-01-insecurity.md

 draft: false
 date: 2019-04-02T01:36:00.000Z
 description: >-
-  We all can feel insecure sometimes.
+  We all feel insecure sometimes.
 Karen Cohen flips this disadvantage on its head with a simple tweet.
 category: Project Management
 tags: